calumgrant/logical/docs/worklist.md

 - Ressurect the ramp and persist projects.
 Probably persist mainly.
 - The indent should be 1, not 4.
 - Nicer closure syntax.
+- Installer
+- Build and test on github actions
 - Find syntax? `query X if` is evaluated and displayed immediately.
   - `query X if foo X.`
   - `query X has name Y if`